DineshChandraP/Apexon/Projects.md

 - [Problems and Challenges](#Problems/Challenges....)
 - [Role](#Role....)
 ## UserStories....
+- As an Admin, I want to add, edit, or delete product information so that the data remains current and relevant.
+- As an Admin, I want to upload bulk market data through CSV or Excel files to save time and effort in data entry.
+- As a User, I want to view up-to-date product information on the website so that I can make informed purchasing decisions.
 ## Stakeholders....
+- Admin Users: Responsible for managing product and market data within the application.
+- End Users: Customers or clients accessing the product information published on the website.
+- Developers: Building and maintaining the web application, including both front-end and back-end components.
+- Product Managers: Ensuring the application meets business requirements and aligns with product strategy.
 ## Problems/Challenges....
+- Data Quality Issues: Ensuring that the product and market data entered by admin users is accurate and complete.
+- User Training: Ensuring that admin users are adequately trained to use the application efficiently.
 ## Role....
 - Developed the backend using Spring Boot for managing product, market, and chemical categories.
 - Configured HTTPS protocol and handled SSL Certificate creation/import on Tomcat server.